Table of Contents

-20 best places to travel in Canada in 2020
+20 best places to travel in Canada now

 WHERE CAN I TRAVEL in Canada this year?
-What are the best places to travel in Canada in 2020?
-When will travel in Canada be allowed?
+What are the best places to travel in Canada now?
 How can I get away from the crowds?
-People have a lot of questions about travel right now, and while we can’t tell you WHEN travel restrictions will be lifted, we can tell you some of the best places to go in Canada in 2020 — offbeat destinations that will give you freedom, privacy, nature, and some unique experiences too.
+People have a lot of questions about travel right now, and while we can’t tell you exactly what the travel requirements and restrictions will be, we can tell you some of the best places to go in Canada now — offbeat destinations that will give you freedom, privacy, nature, and some unique experiences too.

-Domestic tourism will be the top choice for most Canadian travellers, of course.
+Staying home — aka a staycation — is a popular choice for many Canadian travellers.
 Canadians are looking primarily for offbeat places to travel that are less crowded.
 Canadians are looking to spend their vacation time enjoying nature, finding unique things to see and do — including community based tourism options — and within driving distance of a major urban centre.

 Best places to travel in Canada by province

 Similkameen Wine Region, British Columbia

 The Okanagan wine valley of British Columbia is known as Canada’s premier wine growing region and is home to Canada’s only 100 point Chardonnay.
 But the Similkameen wine region, located next door, holds lesser known but historically important locations for visitors to enjoy during their stay.

 The small town of Keremeos is where you’ll want to stay if you plan on sojourning from Vancouver (4 hours) to the area, otherwise you can easily drive from Kelowna (90 mins drive) or Penticton (40 min drive) for a day trip.